agrbin/prcoteli/doc/getting_started.md

-# Programing Contest Template Library - PrCoTeLi
+# Programming Contest Template Library - PrCoTeLi

 This getting started guide assumes you are running Linux, and have a gcc compiler that can compile C++11 code.